 In PPM Pro, a resource has one primary role and potentially a secondary role.
 The PPA engine looks at all roles and will potentially allocate a resource to any role he or she has in order to include a project and increase the value of the scenario result.
-There is no distinction made between primary and secondary roles for PPA.
+There is no distinction made between primary and secondary roles for PPA, it just assumes that the resource with those roles is capable of performing those roles.

 An important thing to remember is that capacity ultimately comes from resources, not roles.
 Where this comes into play is when interpreting the residual capacity returned by the engine when resources can play multiple roles.
 Residual capacity will be correct for any given role individually.
 Having a value for residual capacity helps to identify which roles are the limiting factor in your optimization and to see how efficiently you are using various roles.
 To see the total residual capacity across the entire scenario (computed by summing the residual capacity of each individual resource), view the Scorecard tab.